-If you’ve been doing genetic genealogy for a while, you may have been trying to avoid learning about chromosome browsers.
-Since you’ve arrived at this post, however, you are ready to learn all about how a chromosome browser can help you really understand your DNA matches, get the most from your DNA results, and do some really accurate family tree research.
+Are you read to learn about chromosome browsers?
+You’ve arrived at this post, and you are ready to learn all about how a chromosome browser can help you really understand your DNA matches, get the most from your DNA results, and do some really accurate family tree research.

 What is a chromosome browser?

 A chromosome browser is a feature available on certain websites or as a part of your DNA results that allows you to compare your DNA with the DNA of another person.

 A key aspect of a chromosome browser is the ability to see the location of DNA segments shared on each chromosome.

 Forgot what you learned in biology class in high school?
 Don’t worry – I did, too!
 Every person has 23 chromosomes.
 22 of our chromosomes are numbered (1-22) and the 23rd chromosome is a sex chromosome.